Actual duties

 Strong files answer these questions directly with specific, dated evidence rather than broad statements.

-Create a practical timeline showing when volunteer duties started, how often they occurred, what changed over time, and why participation was reduced or stopped.
+A clear chronology should show when volunteer duties started, how often they occurred, what changed over time, and why participation was reduced or stopped.
 Include symptom flares, treatment changes, and missed sessions.
 Chronology is often the spine of credibility.

 Set out the specific differences between your volunteer role and ordinary paid positions: pace expectations, supervision levels, flexibility, attendance requirements, and consequences of missed tasks.